Amy talks about her study routine and getting in the zone

 I have to be comfortable, I have to have had a shower, gotten into my trackies, eaten, and possibly have snacks ready to go.
 Coffee…

 I would hate knowing that I was missing out on life.
 So, I would try and schedule it when no one else was doing anything fun.
-Because, if my husband was watching Game of Thrones – like, that would just crush any hopes I had of doing Cert IV work.
+Because, if my husband was watching Game of Thrones – like, that would just crush any hopes I had of doing Certificate IV work.
 So, I had to make sure that I checked other people’s schedules to make sure that they weren’t having fun without me.

 Are there any tips you’d like to share?